Earthquakes on May 9, 2026

 10.0 km-I-✓ ReviewedUSGS →

-On May 9, 2026, worldwide seismic activity registered a magnitude 3.7 earthquake 233 km ESE of Attu Station, Alaska at 19:07 UTC.
-Peak ground motion corresponded to MMI 1.8, classified as weak shaking.
+A magnitude 3.7 earthquake was recorded 233 km ESE of Attu Station, Alaska on May 9, 2026 at 19:07 UTC.
+On the Modified Mercalli scale, shaking reached 1.8 — considered weak.
 This was a shallow crustal earthquake, focused at 10.0 km depth.
-Coordinates: 51.895°, 176.248°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 51.895°N, 176.248°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09